 5. Logistics and layout

-Take photos of the venue, include a sketch and use markers to denote where you want your vendors, et. al. to be set up.
+Take photos of the venue, including a sketch and use markers to denote where you want your vendors, et. al. to be set up.
 How will the equipment be loaded in?
 The crew and guests?
 Have a meeting at the venue in advance, with all of your suppliers, so that you can all coordinate the downloading of equipment, parking of trucks, parking space for guests, and other possible needs.

 Foodway stations, DJ, and areas that will need lights all will need power stations.
 If there are not enough, tell your vendors to bring extension cords, and check the power load per plug.
 Coffee makers and crock pots should not share extension cords with sound equipment.
 Also, have a back-up power system on standby.